 4.Sort out your accommodation

 If you are moving abroad as a student, you may find that your institution offers accommodation on campus.
 Or, most university towns and cities offer affordable accommodation to students, usually in the form of house shares.
 If you are not a student, but moving abroad to work, for example, it is advisable to research available housing before you move.
 If possible, plan a trip to your new location to visit potential homes.
 Or, when you first arrive, you should spend some time visiting accommodation in person before choosing which property to rent/ buy.
 Book into a local hotel in the meantime to give you the freedom to do so.
 Before signing any rental agreements, make sure you are aware of your responsibilities and also that you have checked that the rental amount is a fair price for the local area.
 Try to establish a rapport with your employer from the beginning and ask them for advice on the best areas to live and on reputable estate agents or rental companies.
 Allow yourself plenty of time to find a place to live before your work contract/ course of study begins.
+Check out our guide to buying a house abroad if you are thinking about buying a property in your new location.

 5.Send your possessions abroad